BrianWill/japanese_vocab/input.md

 There are at least five ways to go through a story:

 - **Intensive reading**.
 In this process, you look up every unknown word and puzzle out how all the words fit together, using translation tools and grammatical analysis.
-This process can be very time consuming, with the first read through typically taking me 30 minutes for each 5 minutes of story audio!
+This process can be very time consuming: the first read through typically takes me 30 minutes for each 5 minutes of story audio!
 The good news is that subsequent repetitions will go faster.
 - **Listening and reading along with the transcript**.
 In this process, you should avoid pausing or rewinding the audio.
 This exercise develops your ability to follow real-time speech, using the transcript as training wheels.
 It also helps reinforce your reading of kanji words.
 - **Listening without the transcript or subtitles**.
 This is a much truer test of listening comprehension, but I generally only do this with stories comfortably below my current level.
 Especially in the early stages, listening will require intense concentration, and even after repeating a story several times, you may still fail to identify and understand many words let alone understand the complete sentences.
 This is normal.
 It can take several months of practice before you begin to understand most of what you hear, and only through repeated practice will the amount of concentration required gradually diminish.
 - **Practice reading and pronunciation by reading the text aloud**.
 After reading a line, you may want to play the audio to check your pronunciation.